Adult Faith Engagement Classes

 UU Wellspring is a ten-month spiritual deepening class for Unitarian Universalists.
 Each curriculum incorporates five elements: 1) Daily spiritual practice; 2) Small-group connections; 3) Individual work with a spiritual director; 4) Readings and resources for knowledge and reflection; 5) Reflection and commitment to living our values in the world.

 Wellspring 1: Sources

-This is the prerequisite for all other UU Wellspring courses.
-The goals of “Sources” are to ground participants in Unitarian Universalism and to develop a practice of deep listening and commitment to spiritual practice and spiritual direction.
-The curriculum provides information and opportunity for reflection around two key areas: Unitarian Universalist history and theology and the “big questions” that are central to our Unitarian Universalist faith, including human nature, death, joy, and forgiveness.
+This is the prerequisite for all other years of UU Wellspring.
+Sources offers participants an opportunity for reflection around two key areas: Unitarian Universalist history and theology and the “big questions” that are central to our Unitarian Universalist faith, including human nature, death, joy, and forgiveness.

 1st and 3rd Tuesday mornings, 10 am-12 pm

 The Deep Questions curriculum is designed to expand participants’ understanding of the eight Unitarian Universalist principles and their meaning in our lives.
 It explores the connection between the principles and powerful life questions, including human nature, forgiveness, accountability, and our relationship to the planet.
 It calls us to action based on our deeply held UU beliefs.

 2nd and 4th Tuesday mornings, 10 am-12 pm